Kiekara/weather-app/README.md

-# Weather App
+# 4cast

-Weather App is an app for checking local weather and forecast.
-It will also be possible to check weather and forecast elsewhere.
+4cast is an app for checking local weather and 5-day forecast using the user location data.
+4cast also offers a possibility to search for a different location.
+The searched location can be reset to the current location and any on screen information can be updated.

 ## Target

-Weather App will only be available for Android.
+4cast will only be available for Android.

 ## Installation